Safe Linear Bandits over Unknown Polytopes: On the Assumptions, and Background on Online Linear Regression

-\emph{Bounded Domain} Assumption \ref{boundeddomain} is used chiefly to ensure that the underlying optimisation problem of interest has finite value.
+The bounded domain assumption is used chiefly to ensure that the underlying optimisation problem of interest has finite value.
 Quantitatively, this may be replaced with a generic bound $\|x\| \le L$ instead without appreciably changing the study.
-The principal way this affects DOSLB is via the choice of the regulariser $\lambda$ - concretely, the validity of Lemma requires that $\lambda \ge \max_t \|x_t\|,$ which may be ensured by setting $\lambda \ge L^2$.
-Indeed, this fact underlies our choice of $\lambda = 1$ in the main results.
-A second aspect that is affected by the quantity $L$ is that the upper bound of Lemma \ref{lemma:norm_of_x_t_squared} would instead read $\log(1 + TL^2/\lambda d)$ instead of $\log(1 + T/\lambda d)$, which mildly affects some logarithmic terms in the regret bounds.
+The principal way this affects \algoname is via the choice of the regulariser: instead of setting $V_t = (I + \sum x_s x_s^\top),$ this requires us to set $V_t = \lambda I + \sum x_s x_s^\top$ for some $\lambda > L^2$.
+Concretely, the validity of of appropriate modification of Lemma~\ref{lem:noise_scale} to handle general regularisation requires using for a $\lambda$ that $\lambda \ge \max_t \|x_t\|^2,$ which may be ensured by setting $\lambda \ge L^2$.
+The main paper simplifies this notational clutter by just setting $\lambda = 1$ and assuming $\|x\| \le 1$.
+A second aspect that is affected by the quantity $L$ is that the upper bound of Lemma \ref{lemma:norm_of_x_t_squared} would read $\log(1 + TL^2/\lambda d)$ instead of $\log(1 + T/ d)$, which mildly affects some logarithmic terms in the regret bounds (and in fact no bound reported in the main text needs modification if we set $\lambda \ge L^2$ and assume that $L \le d$).

-\emph{Bounded Parameters} Assumption \ref{boundedpara} is largely without loss of generality - indeed, if we had a bound $\|\theta^*\|, \max_i \|a^i\| \le S$ instead, the only change required is that the confidence set radius $\beta_t$ would instead need to be set as i.e., only the additive $\sqrt{\lambda}$ term in $\sqrt{\beta_t}$ from the main text would need adjustment.
-We note that in general, the norm bounds on the various $a^i$ and $\theta^*$ need not agree, and it is in fact possible to adapt to their norms without prior knowledge of the same, by setting distinct $\beta_t^i$s for each $a^i$, and using the techniques of the recent work of Gales et al.~\cite{gales2022norm}.
+The assumption of bounded parameters is largely without loss of generality - indeed, if we had a bound $\|\theta\|, \max_i \|a^i\| \le S$ instead, the only change required is that the confidence set radius $\omega_t$ would need to be set as i.e., only the additive $\sqrt{\lambda}$ term in $\sqrt{\omega_t}$ above would need adjustment.
+We note that in general, the norm bounds on the various $a^i$ and $\theta$ need not agree, and it is in fact possible to adapt to their norms without prior knowledge of the same, by setting distinct $\omega_t^i$s for each $a^i$, and using the techniques of the recent work of \citet{gales2022norm}.